top of page

 Here is an excellent document on Urinary Tract Infections and delirium from our friends in the UK.
 Click here to read/download.

 Metabolic problems and endocrine abnormalities.
-People with thyroid problems, too little sugar in the bloodstream (hypoglycemia), too low or too high amounts of sodium or calcium, or an impaired ability to absorb vitamin B-12 may develop Dementia-like symptoms or other personality changes.
+People with thyroid problems, too little blood sugar (hypoglycemia), too low or too high sodium or calcium levels, or an impaired ability to absorb vitamin B-12 may develop Dementia-like symptoms or other personality changes.

 Nutritional deficiencies.
 Dementia-like symptoms can occur as a result of not drinking enough liquids (dehydration); not having enough thiamin (vitamin B-1), a condition common in people with chronic alcoholism; and not having enough vitamins B-6 and B-12 in your diet.